 An ACL injury is a condition where there is a tear of the anterior cruciate ligament which is a major ligament in the knee.
-This kind of injury is common to those who play sports that involve sudden stops, changes in direction, or jumping.
+Generally, this kind of injury is common to those who play sports that involve sudden stops, changes in direction, or jumping.

-People who get an ACL injury often hear or feel a “pop” in their knee accompanied by swelling, a feeling of instability and pain that becomes unbearable when bearing weight on the injured leg.
+People who get an ACL injury often hear or feel a “pop” in their knee with swelling, instability and pain that becomes unbearable when bearing weight on the leg.

-The treatment for an ACL injury depends on the severity of the injury.
-The treatment may include a break from the sport and a rehabilitation regimen to help restore strength and stability or even surgical intervention to substitute the torn ligament followed by a rehabilitation regimen.
+Furthermore, the treatment for an ACL injury depends on the severity of the injury.
+In addition, the treatment may include a break from the sport and a rehabilitation regimen.
+This helps restore strength and stability or even surgical intervention to substitute the torn ligament followed by a rehabilitation regimen.

 Signs and symptoms of an ACL injury

-- A loud “pop” sound or “popping” sensation in the injured knee
+- At first, a loud “pop” sound or “popping” sensation in the injured knee

 - Severe knee pain which prevents you from continuing what you were doing